Kiel–Lübeck railway

-The Kiel–Lübeck railway is a non-electrified, mostly single-track railway line in eastern Schleswig-Holstein in north Germany.
+The railway is a non-electrified, mostly single-track railway line in eastern Schleswig-Holstein in north Germany.
 It links Kiel and Lübeck, the only two large cities (with more than 100,000 inhabitants) in the state.
-Passenger services on the 81-kilometre route are currently (2010) operated by DB Regio.
+In 2010, passenger services on the 81 km route were operated by DB Regio.

 Geography

-View of the Großer Plöner See immediately next to Plön station.
+View of the immediately next to station.

-The route runs from Kiel via the towns of Preetz, Plön and Eutin to Lübeck through the Schleswig-Holstein Uplands and, on the Ascheberg–Eutin section, through Holstein Switzerland.
+The route runs from Kiel via the towns of Preetz, and Eutin to through the Schleswig-Holstein Uplands and, on the Ascheberg–Eutin section, through Holstein Switzerland.
 This region is characterized by lakes, forests and terminal moraines and is thus an important recreational area.